Find Affordable College Courses

 Iowa City, IA

 University of Iowa landed the #8 spot in the 2023 rankings for the best value bachelor’s degree geological and earth sciences programs.
-Located in the small city of Iowa City, Iowa is a public school with a fairly large student population.
+Located in the small city of Iowa City, Iowa is a public school with a very large student population.

 Read More…